Narsarsuaq Airport: Decline

 The airport served as a regional focus city for Air Greenland until the late 2000s, when tough economic conditions forced the airline to raise the low season prices several times.
-In 2009 the airline announced the sale of Kunuunnguaq, a Boeing 757-200, one of two airliners in the fleet, serving the Narsarsuaq-Copenhagen route.
-Later the same year, the airline announced the acquisition of two new STOL aircraft, being de Havilland Canada Dash-8 200 turboprops, one of which would serve the newly opened triangular route between Narsarsuaq, Nuuk, and Reykjavík-Keflavík.
+In 2009, the airline announced the sale of Kunuunnguaq, a Boeing 757-200, one of two airliners in the fleet, serving the Narsarsuaq-Copenhagen route.

-The new route was closed before the first flights could commence, adding to resentment amongst businesses and the community of South Greenland.
-The declared demand for the direct connection with Iceland was not reflected in ticket sales numbers, which contributed to the pullout decision.
+Later in 2009, Air Greenland planned to introduce a triangular route between Narsarsuaq, Nuuk, and Reykjavík-Keflavík, using its newly acquired de Havilland Canada Dash-8 200 turboprops.
+Air Greenland's route to Reykjavík-Keflavík never materialised due to low ticket sales, adding to resentment amongst businesses and the community of South Greenland.

-With the Boeing airliner sold on 26 April 2010, the entire Kujalleq municipality, and southern Greenland in general remains without prospects for a direct connection to continental Europe.
-The financial crisis of 2008–2010, the air travel disruption after the 2010 Eyjafjallajökull eruption both contributed to lower passenger demand, while competition from Air Iceland on the route to Iceland rendered the prospected Air Greenland route to faraway Denmark unprofitable, leading directly to the decline in traffic in southern Greenland.
-Re-establishment of a direct route to continental Europe was unlikely to happen in 2011.
-In 2012 flights to/from Copenhagen started in the summer by chartering a separate operator.
+With Air Greenland's Boeing 757 sold on 26 April 2010, the southern Greenland remained without a direct connection to continental Europe.
+The 2008 financial crisis and the air travel disruption after the 2010 Eyjafjallajökull eruption both contributed to lower passenger demand, while competition from Air Iceland on the route to Iceland rendered the prospected Air Greenland route to Denmark unprofitable, leading directly to the decline in traffic in southern Greenland.
+In 2012, flights to/from Copenhagen restarted in the summer by chartering a separate operator, Jettime.

-Future

-The new airport in Qaqortoq is currently under construction and is scheduled to open in 2025.
-This eliminates the need for Narsarsuaq as a domestic and Iceland-bound gateway to South Greenland.
-In 2022 the Greenlandic government decided that Narsarsuaq will be downscaled to a heliport, losing the runway.
-General aviation, historic planes and ferry flights crossing the North Atlantic ocean must use alternative airports for refuelling.
-Narsarsuaq village will remain inhabited, though the loss of the airport function is already having its toll.